 So plan your budget according to your debt and expenses, and be realistic about it.
 Would a $5000 engagement ring destroy your finances ?
 If yes, opt for a more affordable ring, and look for alternatives.
 Here’s what you can do.

-Consider whether you want a real, mined diamond or you’re comfortable with a lab-grown diamond.
+Consider whether you want a natural, mined diamond or you’re comfortable with a lab-grown diamond.
 To the naked eye there is no difference, especially if you or your partner are not well versed in diamonds (most people aren’t).
-Here’s some pros and cons of real and lab-grown diamonds.
+Here’s some pros and cons of natural and lab-grown diamonds.

-If you decide to get real diamonds, don’t fret too much about imperfections.
+If you decide to get diamonds, don’t fret too much about imperfections.
 All diamonds are rated accorded to cut, clarity, color, and carat.
+All of them are a bit imperfect, and you can find a diamond that is within budget if you’re willing to tweak your four Cs a little.

 Rising trend: going for the smaller diamonds